lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 default HTTPS port 443 (or the port configured in option `share_on_port`).

-**Note:** If you encounter strange browser behaviour or strange error messages, try to clear all site-related cookies, clear all browser cache, restart browser.
+**Note:** If you encounter strange browser behaviour or strange error messages, try to clear all site-related cookies, clear all browser cache, and restart the browser.

 **Note:** If you want to share other services than Home Assistant, see the "Sharing other services with serve or funnel" section of this documentation.